Funding Opportunities for International Programs

 Hispanic Scholarship Fund

-A scholarship program designed to assist students of Hispanic heritage obtain a college degree.
+A scholarship program designed to assist students of Hispanic heritage to obtain a college degree.
 Multiple awards granted, up to $5,000.

 National Association of Hispanic Journalists